Daniel-Fauland/gcp-test/README.md

 7. **Data Sharing:** Facilitates easy sharing of datasets and queries for collaboration within and outside organizations.

 In summary, Google BigQuery excels in scalability, performance, serverless operation, and user-friendliness for analytical and data warehousing tasks.
 However, the choice between BigQuery and traditional SQL databases depends on specific use cases and infrastructure considerations.

+## Terraform

+Terraform is an open-source infrastructure-as-code (IaC) tool developed by HashiCorp.
+It allows you to define, provision, and manage infrastructure resources in a declarative manner, treating infrastructure as code.

+**Capabilities:**

+- Declarative Configuration: Infrastructure resources are defined in a declarative language called HashiCorp Configuration Language (HCL).
+This approach allows you to specify the desired state of your infrastructure, rather than writing step-by-step instructions for provisioning.
+- Infrastructure as Code: With Terraform, you can define your infrastructure using code, which brings benefits such as version control, documentation, collaboration, and the ability to reuse and share configurations.
+- Multi-Cloud Support: Terraform supports multiple cloud providers, including AWS, Azure, Google Cloud Platform, and many others.
+This allows you to manage infrastructure across different clouds using a consistent workflow.
+- Resource Provisioning: Terraform can provision and manage a wide range of infrastructure resources, such as virtual machines, networks, storage, load balancers, security groups, and more.
+It provides a comprehensive set of providers that define interactions with various platforms and services.
+- Dependency Management: Terraform automatically determines and manages the dependencies between resources, ensuring that resources are provisioned in the correct order to meet their dependencies.
+This simplifies the management of complex infrastructures.
+- State Management: Terraform keeps track of the current state of your infrastructure in a state file.
+This allows it to detect and manage changes to the infrastructure, making it easy to update and modify existing resources without causing disruptions.
+- Plan and Apply Workflow: Terraform follows a two-step workflow.
+First, it generates an execution plan that shows the proposed changes to your infrastructure.
+Then, it applies the changes to bring the infrastructure into the desired state.
+This helps in reducing risks and ensuring predictability.
+- Extensibility: Terraform is highly extensible, allowing you to create and share your own custom providers and modules.
+This enables you to extend its functionality and integrate it with existing processes and tools.

+In summary terraform provides a powerful and flexible way to define and manage infrastructure as code.
+Its declarative approach, multi-cloud support, and robust set of features make it a popular choice for automating infrastructure provisioning and management tasks.